 Companies are looking to VPLS network providers for some specific layer 2 capability.

-In addition to BT Business, we maintain a list of two or three other VPLS providers.
-Request our notes and research.
 At Network Union, we are conducting regular onsite VPLS (Virtual Private LAN Service) WAN procurement workshops providing more insight into the world of Enterprise network provider selection than ever before.

 Although VPLS cannot really be considered a new global technology, there remains a fair amount of confusion surrounding why Enterprise businesses are selecting layer 2 Ethernet WAN technology.

 On the flip side, the national and global Enterprise IT teams which understand VPLS technology and have a specific need, are looking for robust workflows to help with the selection of Ethernet MPLS and VPLS providers.
 Our WAN procurement Mindmap will help with both scenarios.